Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Exercises are conducted regularly to test the response plans.

-Alberta Agriculture and Forestry’s Containment Level 3 laboratory, completed in 2006, allows Alberta to conduct advanced work with livestock diseases such as avian influenza.
+The Alberta government's Containment Level 3 laboratory, completed in 2006, allows Alberta to conduct advanced work with livestock diseases such as avian influenza.
+The lab:

-- Alberta Agriculture and Forestry’s laboratory operates as part of a national laboratory network that provides diagnostic testing for foreign animal diseases.
+- operates as part of a national laboratory network that provides diagnostic testing for foreign animal diseases

-- This lab provides regional avian flu diagnostic testing for Alberta, northern British Columbia and the Canadian territories.
+- provides regional avian flu diagnostic testing for Alberta, northern British Columbia and the Canadian territories

 - Avian influenza and small-flock poultry (fact sheet)